 make night feeds easier and improves bonding.
 But for completeness let's look at some downsides too.

 Disclaimer: Unsafe co-sleeping can kill your baby.
-The author(s) of this article are not responsible for your child's safety: applying these guidelines properly and appropriately for your unique situation, and ensuring your baby's safety is your own responsibility (full disclaimer).
+The author(s) of this article are not responsible for your child's safety: applying these guidelines properly and appropriately for your unique situation, and ensuring your baby's safety is your own responsibility (

 You may be a convinced co